PepsiCo goes Beyond Meat in new partnership

 The companies didn’t reveal what kinds of products they will make Tuesday, saying they’re still in development.

-But the collaboration, the largest of its size outside of the restaurant industry for Beyond Meat, sent its shares to their largest single-day gain since they began trading, jumping by more than $50 each to $209.17.
+But the collaboration sent Beyond Meat's shares to their largest single-day gain since they began trading in 2019, jumping by more than $62 each to $221.
+Pepsi's shares remained flat.

-Pepsi gets access to one of the leading plant-based meat companies as more people try to cut down on meat consumption and become more aware of how their food choices affect the environment.
+The join venture gives Pepsi access to one of the leading plant-based meat companies at a time when consumers are increasingly cutting back on meat consumption and looking for healthier, more sustainable foods.
+Beyond Meat's burgers, sausages and chicken, which are made from pea protein, are sold worldwide, including at Starbucks in China and Pizza Hut in the U.S.

 Financial terms of the deal weren’t released.
 The joint venture will be managed through a new entity called The Planet Partnership.